atosti/coc/README.md

 ## Instructions to Run on your system
 1. Clone the repository
-2. Open the `backend` folder and create a new `avApiKey.txt` file.
+2. Open the `backend` folder and create two new files.
+    * A file called `avApiKey.txt` containing your Alpha Vantage API key.
+    * A file called `ufApiKey.txt` containing your US Fundamentals API key.
-3. Inside this file, simply paste your API key on a single line.
+3. Inside these files, simply paste your API key on a single line.
-4. Run `main.py` inside the `backend` folder, it should read your API key from the text file automatically.
+4. Run `main.py` inside the `backend` folder, it should now read your API keys automatically.

 ## Commands (to be moved to the wiki later)
 1. Exit/Quit